 The Borenore Caves are just up the road; look out for the turn-off to the Borenore Karst Conservation Reserve and take the dirt road until you reach an idyllic, grassy picnic area.
 From there, it takes a few minutes to walk to the caves; they’re easy to explore but be sure to pack a torch.
 Before you head home, have a rest under a eucalypt in the picnic area and listen to the wildlife.

 Within cooee is Lake Canobolas, where you can grab a coffee from The Lakehouse café before walking the lake’s perimeter.
 If you’re after more gentle recreation, you can lie back on the sandy shore as the kids either frolic in the water or at one of the two playgrounds.

-Other dining gems are Sweet Sour Salt, where the son-in-law eggs are the bomb; Mr Lim for dinner that typically ends in karaoke; and Charred, where the wood-and-charcoal-fired oven brings a whole new level of smoked goodness to dishes.
+Other dining gems are Sweet Sour Salt, where the son-in-law eggs are the bomb; Mr Lim for dinner; and Charred, where the wood-and-charcoal-fired oven brings a whole new level of smoked goodness to dishes.

 Make your way to The Greenhouse of Orange for rooftop dining, woodfired pizza and plenty of beers on tap.
 Take the lift up from the RSL car park then unwind beneath the sun or stars (in summer, a refreshing mist cools things down).
 The sprawling children’s play area is a hit with parents keen to have an uninterrupted conversation over coffee or wine.

 For a scenic sip, head to De Salis Wines where the deck captures picture-book views of the vineyard and surrounding district.
 Owners Charlie and Loretta Svenson will greet you in the old apple packing shed that now serves as their cellar door.
 “We grow it, we make it, we bottle it, we love it, we drink it and we hold your hand at the cellar door,” says Charlie, a microbiologist-turned-winemaker.